Skip to main content

 • Every other conversation with the skill attached gets one canvas_show_<component> action per active component.

-• canvas_clear and update_component are added once at least one component is active.
+• canvas_clear is added once at least one component is active.

 • Canvas actions never overwrite a tool you defined with the same name; your tool wins.